Capture-Recapture Basics: The Lincoln-Petersen Estimator

 [1] 200

 200 fish.
 Done.
-Well, almost done.
-We should talk about uncertainty, because a single number without any sense of how much to trust it is only half the story.
+Well, nearly done.
+A single number with no sense of how much to trust it is only half an answer, so we need to talk about uncertainty as well.

 Where does the equation come from?